 My first contact with Gestalt therapy was in 2011 when I was invited to translate a workshop for psychotherapists.
 I was captivated by the authenticity and courage of the people I met then.
 Holistic perspective on man and his issues is in harmony with my understanding and perception of the world.
 Thanks to this experience I opened a new chapter in my professional life – I started specialist training in the field of Gestalt psychotherapy.

 I believe that becoming a good and empathic psychotherapist is an ongoing process of acquiring professional skills and integrating them with clinical practice.
 I have worked as a therapist since 2018 and I keep increasing my competence and knowledge during workshops and trainings.
 I am a member of Polish Society for Gestalt Psychotherapy (PTPG) – an organization for professional Gestalt therapists and I also belong to the European Association for Gestalt Psychotherapy.
 I constantly supervise my clinical practice, which means that my psychotherapeutic work is monitored.
 I follow the PTPG code of ethics for psychotherapists.
+I hold an EAGT certificate and I am in the process of obtaining a PTPG certificate.

 The first degree I obtained was in the English language.
 I combine – with passion – my love for the language with psychotherapy; I translate training workshops for psychotherapists and books connected with Gestalt psychotherapy.
 Recently my Polish translation of “Skills in Gestalt Counselling and Psychotherapy” has been published (“Umiejętności psychoterapeuty Gestalt”) and now I am translating a book on family therapy.
 Translating gives me an opportunity to get to know outstanding teachers and trainers, which enriches not only my skills but also me directly as a person.